nuriel77/hornet-playbook/README.md

 This has not been tried and basically **discouraged**.
 It could work if you know exactly what you are doing, i.e. making sure no conflicting ports between the two.

 On the otherhand, you could probably run hornet-playbook alongside goshimmer-playbook.
 However, this has not been tested yet.

+# Known Issues

+* The management/controller app `horc` neighbors' configuration cannot persist to file.
+This is still work in progress.
+* Due to the rapid development and changes to Hornet, the configuration file can break the existing configuration when upgrading.

 # Donations